richardli/gatesweb/docs/country_selection/Zambia/RH_DELP_C_HOT.md

 ---
 # Place of delivery: At home

-This Indicator represents the percentage of deliveries that occurred at home in the two two years preceding the survey.
+This Indicator represents the percentage of deliveries that occurred at home in the five years preceding the survey.

 ## Prevalance map